 Where greenhouse gas emission factors for shared district energy services are entered, these must be justified for every end use to which they are applied.
-In particular, it must be demonstrated that, if applied to both base building and tenant energy use, both parties have entered into the relevant supply contracts.
+In particular, it must be demonstrated that, if applied to both base building and tenant energy uses included in the scope of the Green Star - Design & As Built and Green Star - Interiors rating, both parties have entered into the relevant supply contracts where relevant.
 More generally, it is expected that base building and tenant end uses will need to be differentiated and different emission factors applied to each.
 Common scenarios in which this may occur include, but are not limited to:

-- Lighting in Class 5 office tenancies; - Lighting and air conditioning in Class 6 retail tenancies; and - Lighting, air conditioning and appliances in Class 2 dwellings
+- Lighting in Class 5 office tenancies; - Lighting and air conditioning in Class 6 retail tenancies; and - Lighting, air conditioning and appliances in Class 2 dwellings.